skye1789/skye1789.github.io/source/_posts/2018-10-03-aruco-posetracker.markdown

             //take the all poses and select the one that minimizes the global reproj error for(auto & ml:all_marker_locations){

-                auto pose= ml.rt_f2m *marker_m2g[ml.id];
+                // rt_f2m is the 4x4 transformation matrix from camera to map coordinate auto pose= ml.rt_f2m *marker_m2g[ml.id];
                 //now,  compute the repj error of all markers using this info ml.err=aruco_private::reprj_error(markerPoints3d,markerPoints2d,_cam_params,  pose);